-- Principal Investigator (PI): Tenure track faculty, tenured faculty, and non-tenure track faculty (with UM-Flint contractual agreements covering the proposed project period).
-Starting with applications received Fall 2008, there will be a maximum limit of $60,000 from the Research and Creative Activity Fund for any one individual as PI.
+- All instructional faculty may apply (including non-tenure track faculty with UM-Flint contractual agreements covering the proposed project period).
+Junior tenure-track faculty will be given priority.
+There is a career maximum of $60,000 from the Research and Creative Activity Fund for any one individual as PI.

 - Co-Investigator: Tenured and tenure-track faculty, non-tenure track faculty and staff members may serve as Co-Investigators.
 Multiple Co-Investigators may be involved in a project.